 Usually, the SAW Peer Mentor meets with students at the beginning of the term to learn about their passions and goals.
-She schedules appointments for one-on-one sessions with students and may also offer workshops.
-While she is not expected to be an expert on course content, she often has taken courses in the discipline or with the professor.
-She may draw upon knowledge gleaned from those experiences in her work with students.
-She may facilitate class discussions or writing-related or speaking-related activities.
-She may film student speeches or moderate debates.
-She may lead a small group through a peer review session or play the role as audience member for a group presentation.
-She may direct students to resources and communicate with the professor about patterns of questions she observes.
+As the semester progresses, mentors schedule appointments for one-on-one sessions with students, host workshops on various aspects of the writing process and/or public speaking, offer group appointments, and more.
+While they are not expected to be an expert on course content or a formal evaluator of student work, they often have taken courses in the discipline or with the professor.
+They may draw upon knowledge gleaned from those experiences in her work with students.
+They may facilitate class discussions or writing-related or speaking-related activities, film student speeches or moderate debates, lead a small group through a peer review session or play the role as audience member for a group presentation, direct students to resources and communicate with the professor about patterns of questions she observes.

 As a result, the students receive the benefit of a close relationship and regular one-on-one attention to their work.
 The mentors profit immensely from being mentored in turn by the exceptional MHC faculty members with whom they work.
 Faculty find a heightened level of engagement among their students in the course and an improvement in the quality of student writing and speaking assignments.